Article by Philip McCouat of the Journal of Art in Society

 Intriguingly, it seems clear, from the lipstick, bust and the curly locks escaping from under her cap, that the rider on the multi-bike is a woman.
 It may seem surprising that back in the 1890s women in skimpy modern-looking racing gear were scudding round velodromes with world champion male riders.
 But what is even more surprising is that Lautrec, who one presumes would wish to portray anyone whom Huret is chasing to be a worthwhile opponent, would show that opponent as an unknown woman, whom most of the viewing public at the time would not rate as competitive.
 This point has even more force, given that – as would be expected for a celebrity poster – the other main players in the poster are real-life persons.
 So the question arises – who is the woman rider?

 One possible suggestion is that the rider is the teenaged Belgian champion and world record-setting cyclist Hélène Dutrieu (Fig 5).
 Hélène, later known as the “human arrow”, was in fact closely connected with the Simpson company, being a contracted member of the Simpson racing team, and featuring in other Simpson chain advertisements (Fig 6).

 It is true that the Dutrieu’s brunette hair is darker that the yellowy ochre that Lautrec has given the rider.
 But Lautrec has done the same with Huret, transforming his dark-looking crew-cut hair (Fig 7) to a pale yellow.
-Lautrec was notorious for his disdain for literal colour accuracy, especially when he had an opportunity to use his favourite orangey shades.
-In any event, as the print is limited to three basic colours, yellow, red and blue, using yellow for brown seems to be the only feasible alternative .
+Lautrec was notorious for his disdain for literal color accuracy, especially when he had an opportunity to use his favorite orangey shades.
+In any event, as the print is limited to three basic colors, yellow, red and blue, using yellow for brown seems to be the only feasible alternative .